 - Getting the salt right is also a major challenge, mainly because it depends on the plate and personal taste.
 It’s better to start with too little and add more, rather than not be able to recover from too much.
 The best method is to try it out little by little with just a touch at the beginning.
-Remember that cooking for a longer amount of time increases the intensity in flavor and that seafood products already carry some salt with them.
+Remember that cooking for a longer amount of time increases the intensity in flavor and that seafood product already carries some salt with them.

 - Get creative with your spices.
 There is an entire world to discover and it also helps to cut down on the amount of salt needed for flavor.
-You can start with a basic selection and afterward continue to experiment to create your own combinations of sauces, dressings and marinades.
+You can start with a basic selection and afterward continue to experiment to create your own combinations of sauces, dressings, and marinades.
 Don’t hold back if you like your dishes spicy!

 - Avoid common errors when making rice.
 If you’ve read our suggestions well you should already know that rice should never be stirred, except when making risottos, that the broth should always be added hot and you should never add pressure by turning up the heat.

-- Learn to manage your time, get organized at home and save time in the kitchen by planning out your menu, shopping and recipes.
+- Learn to manage your time, get organized at home and save time in the kitchen by planning out your menu, shopping, and recipes.
 Make use of your freezer by saving extra food for later, use leftovers or plan to cook all of your meals on the weekend.
 Find a system that works best for you to eat well and keep it interesting.

 - You may consider yourself a modern foodie but there is nothing like a good homecooked meal.
 Learn from people who cook well, like a friend, parent or grandparent and ask them to tell you their secrets.
-Care and love is important for cooking, but experience is the best teacher.
+Care and love are important for cooking, but the experience is the best teacher.